Our Journey to Create the World's Smallest Leash

 A portion of each order is donated to help end the abuse and mistreatment of our canine friends worldwide.

-I hate leashes.
-My dog does too.
+I used to hate leashes.
+My dog did too.

 Can’t we all just be free?

 Unfortunately there are some people that don’t agree with us.

 They scold us and they put up signs.
 They fearfully hoist their miniature schnauzer, and angrily glare as we walk by.